lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 module.exports = router;
 ```

-and edit `index.js` to look like this, much tidier.
+Edit `index.js` to look like this, much tidier.

 ```js
 // index.js